LoganGore/Q-templates/python/basic/README.md

 > ./build_and_deploy.bat

-It will then download all requirements to build the container, eventually leaving you with the helloWorld service running on port 8001.
+Docker will then automatically download all requirements to build the container, eventually leaving you with the helloWorld service running on port 8001.
 It may take a while on the first build, but subsequent builds are faster and only services that change require rebuilding.

 [GraphiQL](https://github.com/graphql/graphiql), a web based application for simple testing of your services, is built in to every service.
 Test your service is running by visiting [http://localhost:8001/graphiql](http://localhost:8001/graphiql)

-Use the following query:
+Try the following query:

 ```
 {